researchAmericanAI/research/README.md

 /outro→ add a prompt wrapper postfix

-/polarity → 0: when in 0 mode, it will use the full problem-solving toolset; 1: when in 1 mode, it will try to answer with yes, no, or give a direct answer
+/polarity → 0: explanatory; 1: direct answer

 prerequisites: python 3.6+.
 Ollama if you do not have python, the .command will automatically install it for you on Mac